NiklasElsaesser/FaceBias/README.md

 ## Implemented Code
 Collecting pictures of 2 women and 2 men with regular smartphones.
 Additionally the collected pictures got augmented to increase and diversify the dataset.

-Taking multiple pictures of two Woman:
+Taking multiple pictures of two women:
 - 20 Pictures of Anna
 - 71 Pictures of Bernice